 - Install a free Product Reviews app on your target Shopify store (before or after the migration)

-- Export reviews from your Source store to CSV file
+- Export reviews from your Source store to a CSV file

 - Go to your Shopify admin, navigate to Apps -> Product Reviews -> Settings